Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 <img alt="Index Diminishment Formula" src="assets/diminishment point.png" style="display: block; margin-left: auto; margin-right: auto;">
 </picture>

-In `tiny` you can synthesize any diminishment point on the fly by providing a measurement (which implicitly provides the pattern interval and width as one variable) -
+In `tiny` you can synthesize any diminishment point on the fly by providing a binary measurement (which implicitly provides the pattern interval and width as one variable) -

-    let 𝑚 = A pattern measurement
+    let 𝑚 = A known measurement interval

     tiny.Synthesize.Diminishment(𝑚, 𝑛) // Synthesizes diminishment interval 𝑚 across an 𝑛-wide index